Harekam/TwitterCloneHarekam/README.md

-This Project was made as a learning exercise as a part of my training in CSC(Computer Sciences Corp).
+This Project was developed as a learning exercise in my training at CSC(Computer Sciences Corp).